Skip to content

 Day of Serving

-• If you opt to not the let the beef sit overnight, rub with salt and pepper until well coated.
+• If you opt to not the let the beef sit overnight, rub with 2 teaspoons salt and 1/2 teaspoon pepper until well coated.
 Bring to room temperature.

 • Preheat the oven to 425°F.

-• In a large, cast-iron skillet, heat oil over medium-high heat.
+• In a large, cast-iron skillet, heat 2 Tablespoons oil over medium-high heat.
 Sear the beef, turning occasionally, 6 to 8 minutes, or until golden brown on all sides.

-• In a small bowl, stir together the butter, garlic, mustard, and rosemary until combined.
+• In a small bowl, stir together 4 Tablespoons butter, 4 cloves garlic, 1/2 teaspoons Dijon mustard, and 1 teaspoon rosemary until combined.

 • Spread the butter mixture over the beef until completely coated.
 Roast 20 to 25 minutes, or until a digital thermometer reads your desired internal temperature. *see notes for temperatures (I like to pull at 125°F for medium rare).